Hearing Loss Types

 Central hearing loss occurs when there is a problem in the vestibulocochlear nerve, the brainstem and/or the hearing centres of the brain in the central nervous system.

 When an individual suffers from central hearing loss, this results from an issue with the brain’s interpretation of sound.
 The outer, middle and inner ear may be working correctly, and sound is being detected; however, the brain is unable to process the sound correctly.

-Central auditory processing disorder is one of the most common forms of central hearing loss.
-With central auditory processing disorder, or CAPD, there is a disconnect between what is heard and what is understood.
+Central Auditory Processing Disorder (CAPD) is one of the most common forms of central hearing loss.
+With CAPD, there is a disconnect between what is heard and what is understood.
 People with CAPD often report significant difficulty understanding conversations in noisy environments and difficulty localizing where sound is coming from.
 There is some research to suggest that amplification with hearing aids may be beneficial to help treat central auditory processing disorder and other causes of central hearing loss.

 How Sound Travels to the Brain

 We may hear with our ears, but we also hear with our brain.
 Our ears detect sound, while our brain processes what is being heard.
 It is important to understand how sound travels to the brain before fully understanding the different types of hearing loss.

 There are three main components of the ear:

 - Outer ear: consists of the outer part of the ear that you can see (called the pinna) and the ear canal